 There’s no single answer to this question, but there are certain commonalities among companies achieving rapid growth: exceptional hiring and training, powerful tools to help increase efficiency, solid data to help drive good decision-making.

 And what’s the one function that unites all these growth-focused tactics?
-Operations.
+An agile business operating model.
 While product teams and go-to-market functions have been the subject of thousands of popular new tools and streamlined processes, ops professionals are often far from center stage quietly plugging away with the same old systems, trying to help their companies operate more efficiently and effectively.

 But lately, that’s started to change.
-A new wave of efficiency-focused tools aimed at making operations more agile has emerged to bring the back office front and center.
+A new wave of efficiency-focused management tools aimed at making operations more agile have emerged, changing organizational structures to bring the back office front and center.

 What is an Agile Operations environment?